schteppe/ammo.js-demos/README.markdown

 # ammo.js-demos
+This project aims to produce easy-to-use demo classes, that can be used to view physics simulations in ammo.js in any WebGL scenegraph.

+There are two main classes in the framework.
+The first one is the _DemoApplication_ that is supposed to be extended by the user.
+The DemoApplication base class contains functions for mouse picking and creating rigid bodies.

+The second class is _ShapeViewer_ and it is also supposed to be extended.
+ShapeViewer provides a simple interface toward a WebGL scenegraph and can through this interface be used by the DemoApplication.

 ## Code structure
 * _src/_ Contains code for the demo framework, which makes ammo.js collaborate with a WebGL scenegraph.